duckdb/duckdb-web/docs/archive/0.8/sql/query_syntax/orderby.md

 ---
+expanded: SQL
 layout: docu
+railroad: query_syntax/orderby.js
+redirect_from:
+- docs/archive/0.8.1/sql/query_syntax/orderby
+selected: Documentation/SQL/Query Syntax/Order By
 title: ORDER BY Clause
-selected: Documentation/SQL/Query Syntax/Order By
-expanded: SQL
-railroad: query_syntax/orderby.js
 ---

 `ORDER BY` is an output modifier.
 Logically it is applied at the very end of the query.
 The `ORDER BY` clause sorts the rows on the sorting criteria in either ascending or descending order.
 In addition, every order clause can specify whether `NULL` values should be moved to the beginning or to the end.